odileeds/flight-data/examples/README.md

 We also have a [full example](flights-example.json) to refer to.

 ## Metadata
-In the directory where your data is stored, you should create a file named 'meta.json'.
-This is just so our website knows where to find your most recent data.
-It only requires 1 fields and should be in the following format:
+You should create a json file containing the following fields:

 ```json
 {